AlecJ/ancient-battles/README.md

 ## Database

-To create a migrations folder (shouldn't ever have to run this):
+To manage the database, run the docker-compose and enter the flask container:
+`docker ps`
+`docker exec -it CONTAINER_ID sh`

+If you are doing a clean install, first run:
 `flask db init`

-If you need to make changes to the database, update or add db classes, then run:
+If you need to make changes to the database (add or update db classes) then run:
 `flask db migrate -m "Some message."`
 `flask db upgrade`

+To wipe the database, first take down the postgres container, then run:
+`docker ps -a` - get the postgres container ID
+`docker rm POSTGRES_CONTAINER_ID`
+`docker volume ls` - get the pgdata volume name `docker volume rm PGDATA_VOLUME_NAME`
+Then clear the contents of the migrations folder.

 ## Tasks

-- session (1 hr)
-- flask - api routes (2 hr)
+- flask - api routes (0.5 hr)

 - scraping (3 hr)
 - celery job (1 hr)
-- database - seed - 10 battles (.5 hr)
 - react - api (1 hr)
 - redux (2 hr)
 - local storage (1 hr)
 - build react + uwsgi (2 hr)
 - host on heroku (1 hr)

--- MVP (14.5 hr)
+-- MVP (12 hr)

 - backend tests
 - automated testing with git connect